- 1. When does Chatsworth close in 2017?

 Chatsworth is a partner of Art Fund.
 Members of Art Fund with a National Art Pass receive a 50% discount on individual house & garden tickets bought on or before 31 October 2017.
 Please bring your National Art Pass with you on your visit to receive this discount or refer to your exhibition guide for details of how to book online.
 Please see the Art Fund website for more information.

 - 10. Do you you offer a HM Forces discount?

-We offer 2 for 1 entry to the house & garden as a special offer to HM Forces.
-To take advantage of this offer, you will need to log on to Rewardsforforces and print out the Chatsworth voucher.
+We offer 2 for 1 entry to the house and garden as a special offer to HM Forces.
+To take advantage of this offer, you will need to present your valid military identification card at the till when buying your tickets.

 - 11. Does Chatsworth offer discount for carers?

 We offer free admission to carers.
 Do not include carers when booking online as they will be given complimentary admission on arrival.
 If you should need any access assistance, please email us or call us on 01246 565 300.

 - 12. How long does it take to go around the house?